 \subsection{Stellar sample}

 The initial sample for this work includes all APOGEE giant members ($\log g < 4$) having metallicity within a range centered around solar metallicity ($-0.15 < $ $[$Fe/H$]$ $ < 0.15$) and high signal-to-noise ratio ($\mathrm{S/N} > 200$).
-The stars in this sample are mainly red-giant or red-clump stars and include some sub-giants.
+The stars in this sample are mainly red giant or red clump stars and include some subgiants.
 We remove a few stars from this sample based on two reasons: if their ASPCAP stellar parameter estimates do not have physical values or their percentage of masked wavelengths is greater than 50 \%.
-The resulting sample does not include any star that has its APOGEE \texttt{STAR\_BAD} flag set, indicating that no ``bad" stars are present.
+The resulting sample does not include any star that has its APOGEE flag \texttt{STAR\_BAD} set, indicating that no ``bad" stars are present.
 Figure \ref{fig:sample} shows the spectroscopic Hertzsprung-Russell diagram of this sample.

 APOGEE targets are predominantly red giant stars because their high luminosity lets us observe them at high signal-to-noise ratio over large distances \citep{zasowski_2013, zasowski_2017}.
 In addition, they belong to stellar populations spanning a wide range of ages and metallicities, which makes them a good tracer population for studying the history of the Galaxy.
 In the context of stellar chemical space, the use of red giants has two main advantages: minimal rotational line-broadening effects due to slow rotation and surface abundances reflective of the stars' initial abundances due to minimized diffusion \citep{dotter_2017}.
 Therefore, we mainly use APOGEE giants in our analysis.